harsh10tech/Smart-Parking-System/README.md

 # Smart-Parking-System
 	Require Python installed on the system with OpenCV library.
+For dataase we are  using MongoDB.

 	For testing the code a web-cam is needed.

 	If want to implement for a project get a good quality camera with few changes in the code.

-	Follow the demo codes to get an idea how it works.

 ############################################